 Home Alone 2: Lost in New York (1992)

-Kevin McCallister and his family are taking a vacation to Florida.
+Kevin McCallister (Macaulay Culkin) and his family are taking a vacation to Florida.
 At the airport Kevin loses his family and accidentally gets on a plane to New York City.
 After enjoying himself there for a while, he runs into his old enemies, Harry and Marv, who have escaped from prison.
 After finding out they are planning to shoplift in a toy store, he sets up a plan to put them behind bars once again.
 He sets up traps in an old house, and engulfs the duo with them.
 Afterwards, he is reunited by his family.

-Radio City Music Hall, 1260 6th Avenue and West 50th Street, Manhattan.
+(Near) Radio City Music Hall, 1260 6th Avenue and West 50th Street, Manhattan.

-Empire Diner, 210 10th Avenue and West 22nd Street, Manhattan.
+10th Avenue and West 22nd Street, Manhattan.

 Battery Park, Manhattan.

-World Trade Center, Financial, Manhattan.
+World Trade Center, Vesey Street and Greenwich Street, Manhattan.

 World Trade Center